fsadata/RegisterAFoodBusinessDataStandard/Data Standard.md

 ### 64. Opening Hours Sunday
 **Field name:** `opening_hours_sunday`
 **Data type and size:** String (50)
-**Description:** A free text description of the Monday opening hours of the food business.
+**Description:** A free text description of the Sunday opening hours of the food business.
 **Source:** Data entered by the user.
 **Validation rules:** If `opening_hours_sunday` is true then a value must be present.
 **Validation implementation:** String.